Modality-Inconsistent Continual Learning of Multimodal Large Language Models: Experiments

-\paragraph{Baselines.} In our experiments, we compare our proposed MoInCL with the following continual learning methods: Fine-tuning, LwF~\cite{li2017learning}, EWC~\cite{kirkpatrick2017overcoming}, EWF~\cite{xiao2023endpoints}, and PathWeave~\cite{yu2024llms}.
-Among these, LwF, EWC, and EWF are representative traditional continual learning methods, while PathWeave is the most recent state-of-the-art continual learning method designed for MLLMs, which involves a modality-aware adapter-in-adapter mechanism to address the modality-shift problem in modality-incremental learning of MLLMs.
+In our experiments, we compare our proposed MoInCL with the following continual learning methods: Fine-tuning, LwF~\citep{li2017learning}, EWC~\citep{kirkpatrick2017overcoming}, EWF~\citep{xiao2023endpoints}, PathWeave~\citep{yu2024llms}, BECAME~\citep{li2025became}, and HiDe-LLaVA~\citep{guo-etal-2025-hide}.
+Among these, LwF, EWC, EWF, and BECAME are representative general continual learning methods, while PathWeave is the most recent state-of-the-art continual learning method designed for MLLMs, which involves a modality-aware adapter-in-adapter mechanism to address the modality-shift problem in modality-incremental learning of MLLMs.
+And HiDe-LLaVA is state-of-the-art LoRA-based continual learning method for MLLMs.
 Please note that, for a fair comparison, all baseline methods use the same model architecture as our approach, including the Large Language Model (LLM) component.
+We also conduct the experiment of joint training with all tasks as the Upper-Bound.